wp-plugins/link-to-bible/readme.txt

 == Description ==

-Link-To-Bible links any bible reference (e.g. "Genesis 20,1" (en) or "Lukas 5,3" (de)) you write in a post automatically to the appropriate bible verse(s) at bibleserver.com.
+Link To Bible links any bible reference (e.g. "Genesis 20:1" (en) or "Lukas 5,3" (de)) you write in a post automatically to the appropriate bible verse(s) at bibleserver.com.

 You can hereby choose from many different bible versions in different languages.
 (See http://www.bibleserver.com/webmasters/index.php for all availabe languages and bible versions.)